Omeesha28/sql-challenge/README.md

 For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
 That is, you’ll perform data modeling, data engineering, and data analysis, respectively.

 ## Data Modeling
+Help taken from BCS Learning to understand data modeling.

 ## Data Engineering
 Create a table schema for each of the six CSV files.
 Be sure to do the following: